aisley/Getting-and-Cleaning-Data/README.md

 7. Results will be saved in the working directory.

 ##Output Results
-HumanActivity.txt - Contains the base data set after data has been cleaned AvgHumanActivity.txt - Contains the avg of each measure for each TestSubject and Activity
+HumanActivity.txt - Contains the base data set after data has been cleaned.

+AvgHumanActivity.txt - Contains the avg of each measure for each TestSubject and Activity